Software Installation

 The “debugger” that we are using is a powerful set of tools that this course will barely scratch the surface of.
 However, students should be aware of the functionality of these toolbar buttons as well:

-• pause Pause the running program.
-This will halt the execution of the code at its current point, which will be indicated by a blue arrow, location, to the left of the line of code.
+• pause Pause the running program (F6).
+This will halt the execution of the code at its current point, which will be indicated by a yellow arrow, location, to the left of the line of code.
 The code then may be resumed again by run.

-• stop Stop debugging.
-This will disconnect the current debug session from the microcontroller.
+• stop Stop debugging (Shift+F5).
+This will disconnect the current debug session from the microcontroller but will not stop the code from running.
 Pressing this will require that a new debug session be started (bug).

-• restart Restart the code from the beginning.
+• restart Restart the code from the beginning (Ctrl+Shift+F5).
 This button is very useful to quickly test a program multiple times without having to repeatedly press bug (much slower).

 4. Serial Terminal